edgel/jsnext/README.md

-What you need to build your own jQuext
+Requirements to build your own jQuext
 --------------------------------------

 Similar with build jQuery, you need to have GNU make 3.8 or later, Node.js 0.4.12 or later, and git 1.7 or later.